 Car title loan interest charges are often confusing to many borrowers.
-One of the most confusing aspects when getting a title loan is the interest rate.
-The interest rate determines the interest charges.
+One of the most confusing aspects when getting a title loan is the interest rate term.

-It can be very confusing to determine what rate the lender is actually charging and why the monthly interest charges are higher than may have been anticipated.
+Because of this it can be very confusing to determine what rate the lender is actually charging.

 This confusion often results in title loan customers being surprised by the actual cost of the loan.
 To minimize this confusion, and even eliminate it, make sure to understand the monthly rate.